 Yeah, I think they will.
 I’ve seen a few episodes and it’s a big improvement from—I mean, not saying it was a bad show with the first season.

-Antony Cash: No, I’m with you.
+Antony Starr: No, I’m with you.
 I think it is.
 I think that’s the good thing about TV is getting another go at it; another stab at it.
 And you get to refine, you get to play to your strengths and maybe polish some of the lists of shiny parts from the first season.
 Which, I think any of the good shows that I’ve seen start off a little bit fuzzy, cause they’re experimenting and they’re playing and they try to find out what the show is and if you think you’ve got it locked in immediately, you’re probably hitting one note too hard.
 And I do think season two of The Boys is a step up from season one.
 Plus, we got Aya Cash, man.

 Oh yeah, definitely.
 The question goes the same for Aya.
 I know you’ve done a lot of independent stuff and one of your breakout roles was from You’re The Worst and now you’re in a comic book show.
 Would you want to pursue any other roles that are comic book heavy?
 If it’s something from Marvel or DC or any other type of comic book characters.